2007 American League Championship Series: Aftermath

 Terry Francona, Cleveland's manager from 2013–2019 and again from 2021–2023.

+The 2007 postseason would ultimately be remembered for winning streaks.
+The NL pennant-winning Colorado Rockies had been 7–0 in the postseason until the World Series, also winning 21 of 22 games (regular season and postseason).
+The Red Sox rode their 3–1 series comeback momentum into the World Series by sweeping the Rockies, thus in the process, winning their last seven games.

 Similar to the Diamondbacks and the Rockies in the NLCS, the 2007 Indians were in essence a one-season wonder.
 It was the first season they made the postseason since 2001, and on the other end, they did not seriously compete for a postseason spot until 2013, and did not make the postseason again until 2016.
-Cleveland would almost immediately began a re-build after the 2007 postseason loss to Boston.
+Cleveland almost immediately began a re-build after the 2007 postseason loss to Boston.
 In 2008, ace pitcher C.C.
 Sabathia was traded to Milwaukee at the trade deadline for young players and prospects.
 Similarly, Cliff Lee, who broke out as the team's ace in 2008 by winning the Cy Young Award, was traded to Philadelphia at the 2009 trade deadline.

 After a disappointing 2011 season, a year where the Red Sox missed the playoffs despite being considered heavy favorites to win the World Series, Terry Francona and the Red Sox decided mutually part ways after eight successful seasons.
 On October 6, 2012, Francona became the 46th manager of the Cleveland Indians.
 Francona led them to their first pennant since 1997.
 On their way to the 2016 pennant, the Indians beat the Red Sox in the American League Division Series, via a three game sweep.
 Coco Crisp, a member of the 2007 Red Sox, also joined Francona in Cleveland, while David Ortiz and Dustin Pedroia were the only members of the 2007 Red Sox's still on the team.
 Game 3 of the 2016 American League Division Series was Ortiz's last game of his career.
 In Cleveland, Francona won the American League Manager of the Year in 2013, 2016, and 2022.
 Francona would seemingly retire in 2023 due to health issues, but later managed the Cincinnati Reds starting in 2025.